-TMJ Treatment in Savannah, GA
+TMJ Specialist in Savannah, GA

 The temporomandibular (tem-puh-roe-mun-DIB-u-lur) joint (TMJ) is the hinge that connects the jawbone to the skull.
 Some people experience headaches or pain in the neck, shoulders, or jaw.
 This is called dental malocclusion.
 It is also referred to by temporomandibular disorder or TMD.